MasonLiuChn/RetrofitPlus/README.md

 Feature
 --------

-1、rebase to lastest version of retrofit,support all feature of retrofit.
+1、rebase to lastest version of retrofit(now is retrofit-2.0.0),support all feature of retrofit.

 2、@HTTPS Annotation：config which service use https.